 MedSailors Recommends Tzoumerka: great addition to your Greek sailing tour

-The area holds a centuries-old silversmith tradition, and splendid example of the craft can be found in many villages, and has given rise to one of the fashion world’s most notable jewellers: in 1877, local jeweler Sotirios Bulgaris moved to Italy, where he founded the Bulgari company, enough said!
+The area holds a centuries-old silversmith tradition, and a splendid example of the craft can be found in many villages, and has given rise to one of the fashion world’s most notable jewellers: in 1877, local jeweller Sotirios Bulgaris moved to Italy, where he founded the Bulgari company, enough said!

 Here at MedSailors we want to make sure you have the opportunity to explore the best parts of Greece, both on your sailing holiday and any other regions you decide to visit.
 Tzoumerka is just this, and this hidden gem of Greece will be a once in a lifetime experience.